mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 ```
 I use the **fst** library for processed file storage and retrieval since it is fast and creates compact files.
 I explain **fst**'s usage [here](/importing-exporting/#temporary-files).

-# Integration function
+# General data-prep function

-In the general data-prep script file the data source scripts are loaded, which looks something along the lines of this:
+In the general data-prep script, which I'll call _data-prep.R_, the data source scripts are loaded, which looks something along the lines of this:
 ```r
 source("prep_datasource_a.R")
 source("prep_datasource_b.R")
 source("prep_datasource_c.R")
 ```
 Then another function is created that looks quite similar to the _prep_datasource_a_ function, but it first calls all data source prep functions.
+Depending on the value of the _do_processing_ parameter the general data-prepping is done, or a pre-prepped file is loaded.
+Then a list is created with all the data frames, so all can be returned to the analysis script.
 ```r
 prep_datasources <- function(do_processing){
   prep_datasource_a(do_processing)